prisma-labs/graphqlgen/README.md

 graphqlgen
 ```

-The invocation of the command depends on a configuration file called `graphqlgen.yml` which **must be located in same the directory where `graphqlgen` is invoked**.
+The invocation of the command depends on a configuration file called `graphqlgen.yml` which **must be located in the directory where `graphqlgen` is invoked**.
 Here is an example:

 ```yml
 language: typescript